 Divorce is the legal process of ending a marriage.
 In Arizona, the legal term for divorce is “dissolution of marriage.”
-During the divorce process, spouses will need to make a number of important decisions.
-The most commonly known are decisions regarding asset and debt division, spousal maintenance (alimony), and parenting issues, including parenting time, legal decision-making, financial obligations, and child support.
+During the divorce process, spouses will make a number of important decisions.
+The most commonly known are decisions regarding: asset and debt division, spousal maintenance (alimony), and parenting issues, to include: parenting time, legal decision-making, financial obligations, and child support.

-When you are ready to move forward with a divorce, it is best to start by understanding everything you can about divorcing in Arizona.
+When you are ready to move forward with divorce, it is best to start by understanding everything you can about divorcing in Arizona.
 Empowering yourself with information will help you to make decisions that allow you to go through your divorce process in the healthiest way possible.
-There are options as to which approach you can to take and with an understanding of Arizona’s divorce process you will be able to thoughtfully communicate with your spouse about which to choose.
+There are options as to which approach you want to take and, with an understanding of Arizona’s divorce process, you will be able to thoughtfully communicate with your spouse about which to choose.

-In Arizona, you can choose to litigate or mediate your divorce.
-There are great differences in the cost and timeline between these two approaches.
+In Maricopa County and across Arizona, you can choose to litigate or mediate your divorce.
+There are substantial differences in the cost and timeline between these two approaches.
 Most importantly, as you become knowledgeable of the divorce process, it will become clear that mediation offers emotional and psychological benefits, as opposed to the harmful conflict of a litigated divorce battle.
 You will also be prepared to clearly explain to your spouse how you can both benefit from a peaceful divorce through mediation.

 How Is Legal Separation Different from Divorce?